Concurso de Cante Jondo: Public funding

 Financial support was obtained for the Concurso de Cante Jondo from the City of Granada, but not without spirited opposition.
 Adherents praised the antiquity and purity of the flamenco art form, whose mysterious source lay in the very fountainhead of the human soul.
 Their critics pointed out the sometimes lesser quality of the music and the mixed milieu of flamenco performances, which at propriety's edge could include some notorious venues.

-The Concurso supporters, who saw themselves as saviors of the true and vernerable art of flamenco, evidently felt somewhat vulnerable to their opponent's challenge.
+The Concurso supporters, who saw themselves as saviors of the true and venerable art of flamenco, evidently felt somewhat vulnerable to their opponent's challenge.
 Already, to escape the reproach regarding flamenco's unwanted baggage, the Concurso referred to the art form as Cante Jondo rather than by its more common name flamenco.
 Here the Concurso followed the lead of Falla the aficionado, whose opinion was: "Queremos purificar y hacer revivir ese admirable cante jondo, que no hay que confundir con el cante flamenco, degeneración y casi caricatura de aquél."

 The war of words over municipal financing was inconclusive; the funding continued.
 In the event, the funding seemed to meet expectations.

 Debate over the nature of flamenco in its many guises continues, at times in a cauldron boiling with such politically-charged ingredients as social class, and ethnic origins.
 Yet more commonly-contested are each performer's individual sound, drama, authenticity, inspiration.
 A developed art form with a history, flamenco often provokes different, opposing, conflicting views.
 Protagonists might identify with a local neighborhood, or loyally follow a particular star.
 Professors, flamencologos, sourced in musicology or ethnomusicology contributed.
 Although often rife with music-culture controversy, as frequently such disputes are all together explicitly ignored.

 Expectations of a larger turn-out grew as the date neared.
 The venue was changed from the plaza de San Nicolás del Albayzín to the more spacious Alhambra.